Efrat Shimron

 I was previously a postdoc in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, where I worked with Prof. Michael (Miki) Lustig (UC Berkeley) and Prof. Shreyas Vasanawala (Stanford) on developing computational techniques for dynamic (temporal) MRI and investigating AI bias.
 I also have an ongoing collaboration with the group of Prof. Matthew Rosen (Harvard) regarding the emerging technology of low-field MRI.

-My work was recently published in PNAS, highlighted in a PNAS commentary article, highlighted in the NIBIB New Horizons plenary talk at the ISMRM'22 conference, and covered in the Berkeley News, Berkeley Engineering Magazine, and UT Austin News.
+My work was published in PNAS, highlighted in a PNAS commentary article, highlighted in the NIBIB New Horizons plenary talk at the ISMRM'22 conference, and covered in the Berkeley News, Berkeley Engineering Magazine, and UT Austin News.

 I am an advocate of reproducible research - all my papers have open-source code (links below).
 I was also the 2021-2023 Trainee Representative of the ISMRM Reproducible Research Study Group (RRSG) Governing Committee.